larsiusprime/FlashEmulator/README.md

 I propose we take the best from each and make a true Flash Emulator.

+# TL;DR --

+We should use LIME/OpenFL for SWF parsing and rendering, and pair it with Adobe's open-sourced AVMPlus for action script bytecode execution.
+(I am also quite open to hearing alternatives)

 # Prior attempts

 Here is a list of previous attempts to create a *replacement Flash player*